-But since determining who is financially responsible for services or repairs is typically a tedious, lengthy affair – and time spent waiting often adds to the damage to the policyholder – insurance firms in many cases opt to pay up front and figure out the blame later.
-They then need a means to regain the costs if, when there is time to look at all the facts, they weren't responsible for the expense.
+But since determining who is financially accountable for services or repairs is regularly a heavily involved affair – and delay sometimes adds to the damage to the victim – insurance firms often opt to pay up front and assign blame afterward.
+They then need a mechanism to recover the costs if, ultimately, they weren't actually responsible for the expense.

-You head to the Instacare with a gouged finger.
-You hand the nurse your medical insurance card and he writes down your coverage information.
-You get stitches and your insurance company gets a bill for the medical care.
-But on the following day, when you clock in at your workplace – where the injury happened – you are given workers compensation paperwork to file.
-Your company's workers comp policy is actually responsible for the expenses, not your medical insurance policy.
-The latter has a right to recover its money somehow.
+You go to the emergency room with a sliced-open finger.
+You give the nurse your health insurance card and he takes down your policy information.
+You get stitched up and your insurance company gets a bill for the services.
+But the next afternoon, when you get to your workplace – where the injury happened – your boss hands you workers compensation forms to fill out.
+Your workers comp policy is actually responsible for the expenses, not your health insurance company.
+It has a vested interest in getting that money back somehow.

 This is where subrogation comes in.
-It is the way that an insurance company uses to claim payment after it has paid for something that should have been paid by some other entity.
+It is the process that an insurance company uses to claim reimbursement when it pays out a claim that turned out not to be its responsibility.
 Some insurance firms have in-house property damage lawyers and personal injury attorneys, or a department dedicated to subrogation; others contract with a law firm.
-Ordinarily, only you can sue for damages to your self or property.
-But under subrogation law, your insurance company is considered to have some of your rights in exchange for having taken care of the damages.
+Usually, only you can sue for damages done to your person or property.
+But under subrogation law, your insurance company is given some of your rights in exchange for having taken care of the damages.
 It can go after the money originally due to you, because it has covered the amount already.

-For starters, if your insurance policy stipulated a deductible, it wasn't just your insurance company that had to pay.
-In a $10,000 accident with a $1,000 deductible, you have a stake in the outcome as well – to the tune of $1,000.
-If your insurer is unconcerned with pursuing subrogation even when it is entitled, it might choose to recoup its losses by raising your premiums and call it a day.
-On the other hand, if it knows which cases it is owed and pursues them enthusiastically, it is doing you a favor as well as itself.
-If all is recovered, you will get your full thousand-dollar deductible back.
-If it recovers half (for instance, in a case where you are found 50 percent at fault), you'll typically get half your deductible back, based on the laws in most states.
+For starters, if your insurance policy stipulated a deductible, your insurance company wasn't the only one who had to pay.
+In a $10,000 accident with a $1,000 deductible, you lost some money too – to the tune of $1,000.
+If your insurer is timid on any subrogation case it might not win, it might opt to recoup its costs by boosting your premiums and call it a day.
+On the other hand, if it has a capable legal team and pursues those cases enthusiastically, it is doing you a favor as well as itself.
+If all of the money is recovered, you will get your full deductible back.
+If it recovers half (for instance, in a case where you are found 50 percent culpable), you'll typically get half your deductible back, depending on the laws in your state.

-Furthermore, if the total price of an accident is over your maximum coverage amount, you may have had to pay the difference, which can be extremely expensive.
-If your insurance company or its property damage lawyers, such as divorce attorney east troy, wi, pursue subrogation and wins, it will recover your expenses as well as its own.
+Additionally, if the total loss of an accident is over your maximum coverage amount, you could be in for a stiff bill.
+If your insurance company or its property damage lawyers, such as criminal law defense lawyer Portland OR, successfully press a subrogation case, it will recover your costs in addition to its own.

-All insurance companies are not the same.
-When comparing, it's worth comparing the reputations of competing agencies to evaluate if they pursue legitimate subrogation claims; if they resolve those claims with some expediency; if they keep their policyholders advised as the case proceeds; and if they then process successfully won reimbursements quickly so that you can get your deductible back and move on with your life.
-If, on the other hand, an insurer has a reputation of paying out claims that aren't its responsibility and then covering its income by raising your premiums, you'll feel the sting later.
+All insurers are not the same.
+When shopping around, it's worth measuring the reputations of competing companies to determine if they pursue legitimate subrogation claims; if they resolve those claims fast; if they keep their accountholders posted as the case continues; and if they then process successfully won reimbursements quickly so that you can get your deductible back and move on with your life.
+If, on the other hand, an insurer has a reputation of paying out claims that aren't its responsibility and then protecting its profitability by raising your premiums, you should keep looking.